Echo360 (EchoVideo): Browser Capture (record on any computer while online)

 EchoVideo provides two options to record videos on your computer, Browser Capture and Universal Capture: Personal.
 Both allow you to record your screen, audio, and webcam, your recording(s) will store in your Library.
 The major differences between both applications are:

-• Browser Capture: You must be online to record (application, program window, or your entire screen), and there are no Live Stream capabilities.
+• Browser Capture: Web based capturing tool, you must be online to record (application, program window, or your entire screen), and there are no Live Stream capabilities.
 Works on any computer including Chromebooks and Netbooks.

 • Universal Capture Personal: Is software installed on your computer that records your entire screen only, it can record with or without an Internet connection using Offline Mode, and you can Live Stream your lecture recording, which works on Windows and Mac only.